tmilos/k8s-features/README.md

 The lib uses [safe-eval](https://www.npmjs.com/package/safe-eval) for expression evaluation.
 The expressions can be specified in the steps or resource declaration.
 Be aware of the vulnerabilities that lib brings.
 Having in mind that internal stuff will be writing resposibly test features and expressions being evaluated, and that also jailbreaking the sandbox would reach just your test suite w/out any critical exploits you will be ok.
 Otherwise, take appropriate measutes to secure yourself.

 ### Evaluation context

 In the javascript sandbox used for expression evaluation following globals are set:
 * all watched/declared resources by their Alias name as key
 * `_` object with a property for each watched/declared resource with all declated and evaluated fields, plus the `resource` property of the type `V1APIResource`.
 This is usefull in case when one declated resource depends on the templated name of the other that does not exist yet.
 In that case instead of `first.metadata.name` you would do `_.first.name`.
 * namespace - the namespace world param, defaults to `default` if not specified
+* params - cucumber-js world parameters
 * id() - a function that generates random string
 * findCondition() - a function that returns condition of specified type for the given object
 * findConditionTrue() - a function that returns condition with status 'True' of specified type for the given object